pornpra/YOLOv8-and-DeepSORT-with-TensorRT/README.md

 * Convert YOLOv8 from Pytorch model to TensorRT model

-Export pre-trained YOLOv8 from Pytorch model to TensorRT model (fp16 precision) using 3-4 lines of code <br />
+Sub Export pre-trained YOLOv8 from Pytorch model to TensorRT model (fp16 precision) using 3-4 lines of code <br />
 Sub See more details in yolov8s_torch_to_engine.py

 * Convert DeepSORT's ReID from Pytorch model to TensorRT model